gozeloglu/iterator/README.md

-	it.Prev()   // Retrieve previous element if exists it.HasPrev()    // Check whether there is element in previous it.ToSlice()    // Retrieve all elements in slice
+	it.Prev()   // Retrieve previous element if exists it.HasPrev()    // Check whether there is element in previous it.ToSlice()    // Retrieve all elements in slice it.First()  // Updates the cursor by moving first index it.Last()   // Updates the cursor by moving last index }
-}
 ```